Adam–God doctrine: Description

 The Adam–God doctrine teaches that Adam is the father of both the spirits and physical bodies of all humans born on Earth, including Jesus.

 Under the doctrine, Adam had a number of roles.
 First, he was a creator god.
 He and his wife, Eve, had become gods by living a mortal life, becoming resurrected, and receiving their exaltation.
 As a god before the creation of the Earth, he was known as Michael, or the "Ancient of Days."
 Michael was not the only creator god, however, as he was a member of a council of Earth's creator gods, which also included the gods "Elohim" and "Jehovah."
-In Smith's original endowment ceremony, the gods involved in the creation were called "Elohim, Jehovah, and Michael," but unlike in modern Mormon theology, "Jehovah" was not identified as Jesus.
+In Smith's original endowment ceremony, the gods involved in the creation were called "Elohim, Jehovah, and Michael," but unlike in modern Latter Day Saint theology, "Jehovah" was not identified as Jesus.
 Rather, it was explained by Joseph F. Smith that "Elohim, Jehovah and Michael are Father, Son, and Grandson.
 They made this Earth and Michael became Adam."
 Within the council, Jehovah and Michael were subordinate to Elohim and created the Earth, under the direction of Elohim.
 Michael was selected by the heads of this council of gods to be the Father of this Earth.

 Also, the doctrine teaches that Michael was the father of the spirits in heaven who are associated with this Earth.
 With Eve, and possibly his other wives, Michael had fathered the spirits of spirit offspring in the preexistence.

 Next, the doctrine teaches that Michael came to the Earth with one of his wives, where they became known as Adam and Eve, and became the progenitor of the human race and the father of mortal bodies of all his spirit offspring so that they could progress and achieve godhood like themselves.
 The names "Adam" and "Eve" are titles that reflect their roles as the parents of humanity, Adam meaning man or "[father] of mankind" and Eve meaning the "mother[s] of all living."The privilege of peopling the Earth was part of Adam and Eve's eternal purpose as exalted beings and eternal parents of their spirit children.
 To bear mortal children, Adam and Eve had to take on mortal bodies.
 The bodies of Adam and Eve fell to a mortal state when they ate the fruit of tree of knowledge of good and evil in the Garden of Eden.

 Then, the doctrine teaches that after his mortal existence, Adam returned to his throne and reigned as the immortal God of this Earth.
 He is thus considered to be the Biblical God of Israel.
 Smith stated that Adam's ascension to godhood took place at or after a gathering at a holy place of the same name.
 Smith taught that a similar gathering is to prelude the second coming of Christ.

 Finally, the doctrine teaches that Michael/Adam was the literal, biological father of the mortal body of Jesus.